MicrosoftDocs/architecture-center/docs/example-scenario/gitops-aks/gitops-blueprint-aks-content.md

 1. The app code is committed to a GitHub repository.
 1. GitHub Actions builds a container image from the app code and pushes the container image to Azure Container Registry.
 1. GitHub Actions updates a Kubernetes manifest deployment file with the current image version based on the version number of the container image in the Azure Container Registry.
-1. Flux operator syncs with, or pulls from, the Git repository.
+1. Flux operator detects configuration drift in the Git repository and pulls configuration changes.
 1. Flux deploys the app to the AKS cluster using manifest files.
 (Flux can deploy to AKS using Kubernetes manifests / helm charts / Kustomization files).

 ### Scenario 3:  GitOps with Argo CD, GitHub repository and AKS